 Hi, I'm Camila Hernandez Flowerman.

-I am a postdoctoral fellow in philosophy with the Embedded EthiCS program at Harvard University.
-My primary research interests are in the ethics of technology, and social philosophy.
+I am an Assistant Professor in the Department of Philosophy at Bentley University.
+Previously, I held a position as a postdoctoral fellow in philosophy with the Embedded EthiCS program at Harvard University.
+My primary research interests are in the ethics of technology, social philosophy, and philosophy of action.
 In recent work, I attempt to tie concepts from social and political philosophy to applied issues, including climate change, data collection and information technology, and the use of algorithms in public institutions.
 I received my PhD from the University of Wisconsin-Madison in May 2023; my dissertation was about weakness of political will in collective agents, especially as it concerns their progress (or lack thereof) in addressing the climate crisis.

 I love teaching philosophy!
-I had the opportunity to teach a variety of courses at UW-Madison as a graduate student, including courses in environmental ethics, business ethics, and contemporary moral issues.
+This fall (2025) at Bentley I taught environmental ethics.
+Previously, I had the opportunity to teach a variety of courses at UW-Madison as a graduate student, including intro to philosophy, business ethics, and contemporary moral issues.
 I also worked as a teaching assistant for one of the first Ethics and Computer Science courses, run through the computer science department.
-You can see the full list of courses here.
+You can see the full list of courses I've taught here.
+My role at Harvard with the Embedded EthiCS team was primarily focused on designing and teaching ethics modules for computer science courses.

 My teaching approach is collaborative; I try to make students feel like they can be active participants in not only class discussions, but also the overall design and direction of the course.
 I think transparency about course objectives, norms, and assessments is really important in creating a classroom environment where all students feel like their autonomy is respected and their voices are valued.

 Outside of philosophy, I play a lot of ultimate frisbee.
-In 2023 I played pro ultimate with the San Francisco Falcons, and in the past I played for the Milwaukee Monarchs.
-I will spend the 2024 season out with a torn ACL.
+In 2023 I played semi-pro ultimate with the Bay Area Falcons, and before that I played for the Milwaukee Monarchs.
 I also spend a lot of time hiking and exploring the outdoors!